JudokaCube/JudokaCube/README.md

 i like coding and messing around with projects
 i use arch linux btw
-i play games like hollow knight and i like httyd
+i play games like hollow knight i LOVE httyd
 i mostly just build random stuff and learn as i go

 ---